ziming/laravel-myinfo-sg/README.md

 Therefore, it is not mandatory to upgrade from Myinfo v3 to Myinfo v4 anymore.
 Which means I will not work on supporting Myinfo v4 unless I am too free (which most likely mean never)

-So you do not have to email me demanding it anymore.
+So there is no need to email me to demand it anymore.

 Hope everyone is happy with this good news :)

+But if you want to make a PR to support Myinfo v4, I will be open to take a look at it

 ## Installation